Forage Fire Feast – a First Nations gourmet & culture experience

 Fire.
 Raising the temperature, fire and heat are harnessed to transform the gathered foods for an experience to be shared.
 The First Nations chefs also have their own stories to tell you.

-The nature of this event means it will be very difficult to meet special dietary requirements.
+• It will be very difficult to meet special dietary requirements.
 Please provide full details of special dietary requirements - you will be advised of our ability to meet your request - your ticket cost, less administrative charges, will be refunded if we cannot meet your request.

 Tickets